 ‘’0’’ hour started straight after coming back from the Client and lasted for about two weeks.
 At that time, we managed to prepare and obtain the approval of four backlogs, carry out four estimations, and create a schedule as well as the estimate of four projects.
 One of them was to become the first project at Objectivity.
 As luck would have it, in the case of that project, we also managed to make several mistakes, which were to teach us a lesson and remind us that haste makes waste.

 The first, and at the same time, the biggest mistake was to devote insufficient amount of time to analyze the requirements of one of the stakeholders.
-As you can see in the picture above, the requirements for the product delivered had been defined by two teams on the client’s side.
+The requirements for the product delivered had been defined by two teams on the client’s side.

 - Business – the main recipient and user.
 This is the organization that involved the Project Sponsor and Product Owner.